 Merchants has a colorful history

 Merchants has a colorful history as well.
 Rumors of hauntings by a confederate soldier are popular among Nashville storytellers.
-The building was initially no prescription pharmacy.
+The building was initially a pharmacy.
 It also took turns as theater and a hotel.
 Dating back to 1870, Merchant’s has a long history in Nashville.
 With it’s location just a short walk from the Ryman Auditorium, Merchants saw quite the heydey in its time.Merchants is a delightful restaurant and bar.
 It captures the perfect mix of southern glam and charm.
 When you enter through the revolving doors, you are greeted by a gorgeous curved staircase, the grande dame of southern architecture.
 Looking around, you’ll see marble tabletops and a gorgeous copper bar.
 The ambiance sets it apart from the more casual offerings along this stretch of Broadway.

 Dining at Merchants